BIGJRA/BIGJRA.github.io/reborn.md

 |**Farfetch'd**    |1  |**Farfetch'd**    |5  |                  |   |
 |                  |   |**Tangela**       |5  |                  |   |

 Throughout this guide, whenever we are guaranteed the ability to catch Pokemon that was previously randomly determined such as Pachirisu, I will bold it both times.
-Catch a Ledian for an in-game trade later.
+Catch a Ledian for an in-game trade later, and a Farfetch'd to trade for a fossil later on as well.

 Grab a hidden *Exp.
 Candy XS* here, then head up and get a hidden *Rawst Berry* and *Rare Candy*, being careful to avoid stepping on the suspicious patch of grass.
 Head down and to the left, you'll see Meteor Grunts.
 You'll actually have a choice now on how to proceed - you can either step on the suspicious patch of grass or step on tall grass near the grunts to end up in a trap, or carefully sneak around the grunts and head up.